Cybersecurity, Large Language Model (LLM) Code Review Discussion Questions

-When a Large Learning Model (LLM) code review is requested by emailing firstname.lastname@example.org, the Cybersecurity team will typically start by discussing these questions with subject matter experts who contributed to the development of the LLM.
+When a Large Learning Model (LLM) code review is requested by emailing email@example.com, the Cybersecurity team will typically start by discussing these questions with lead and senior software developers who contributed to the development of the LLM.

-These questions are inspired by the OWASP Top 10 List for Large Language Models which is a version of the OWASP Top Ten targeted specifically to LLM security.
-As of July 2023, the OWASP Top Ten for LLM is still a draft, so this resource may be updated significantly in the future.
+These questions are inspired by the OWASP Top 10 List for Large Language Models, which is a version of the OWASP Top Ten targeted specifically to LLM security.
+For additional context for these discussion questions, see the OWASP Top 10 for LLM Applications Version 1.1 (PDF).

 The top ten risks are recalculated every few years based on combined data on actual vulnerabilities.
-The OWASP projects are broadly accepted as an authority on cybersecurity risks in custom code.
+The OWASP projects are broadly accepted as an authority on cybersecurity risks.

 The purpose of this collaboration is to help development teams associated with the University of Illinois fulfill their responsibility to comply with Illinois Cybersecurity standards, including the IT-07: Application Development Security Standard and the IT-08: Development Process Security Standard.

 Attackers can manipulate LLMs through crafted inputs, causing it to execute the attacker's intentions.
 This can be done directly by adversarially prompting the system prompt or indirectly through manipulated external inputs, potentially leading to data exfiltration, social engineering, and other issues.